GulinSS/jade-angularjs-brunch/README.md

                   modules_folder: 'templates'
                   locals: {}

-modules_folder -- folder with your template
+* modules_folder: folder with your template
-locals -- context for jade compiler
+* locals: context for jade compiler

 ### Now you can get angular.js modules: